Dr Dunja Fehimovic

 - Email: firstname.lastname@example.org

-I joined the School in September 2016, after having completed an AHRC-funded PhD at the University of Cambridge on national identity in contemporary Cuban film.
-I studied English and Spanish as an undergraduate at the University of Oxford.
-During my MPhil in Latin American Studies, at the University of Cambridge, I worked on Latin American film more widely, as well as on music (rap and reggaetón) in Cuba.
+I joined Newcastle University's School of Modern Languages in September 2016, after completing an AHRC-funded PhD at the University of Cambridge on national identity in contemporary Cuban film.
+During my MPhil in Latin American Studies, also at the University of Cambridge, I worked on Latin American film more widely, as well as on music (rap and reggaetón) in Cuba.
 My thesis was an exploration of documentary films shown at the Muestras de Nuevos Realizadores in Cuba in relation to national identity.

 I have a background in English literature and Spanish (language and literature), and have dabbled in documentary filmmaking.
-I have worked on the Latin American news website Pulsamérica as both writer (for the Caribbean) and sub-editor.
-I have contributed to the Palabras errantes project as translator.
-In 2015, I co-convened, together with Dr Rebecca Ogden, an interdisciplinary conference entitled Branding Latin America.
-The two-day event brought speakers and industry professionals from the US, Latin America, and Europe to the University of Cambridge, and has led to a co-edited volume, currently in the final stages of preparation.
+I have worked on the Latin American news website Pulsamérica (www.pulsamerica.co.uk) as both writer (for the Caribbean) and sub-editor.
+I have contributed to the Palabras errantes (www.palabraserrantes.com) project as translator.

 SML1021: Introduction to International Film